-Regina Monje has made a career focusing on sustainability in the private sector.
+Regina made her career focusing on sustainability in the private sector.
 Here at The Sloth, we listen in as the Bolivian-born Monje talks about growing up in South America, and her “awakening” to ethics and sustainability in the fashion industry.

 Looking into her bathroom mirror as she sweeps powder over her face, Regina says, "we mobilize companies to implement our 10 Principles on human rights, environment, government, and labor.
 We believe companies are the private sector is key to advance and achieve the Sustainable Development Goals.
 I currently manage the Asia-Pacific portfolio, previously I worked in sustainable reporting and digital inclusion.”